Getting Started Integration

 Production Deployment

-For production, precompile assets and configure a Content Delivery Network (CDN) for best performance.
-For a complete guide, see the Rails production asset pipeline documentation .
+For production, precompile assets and configure a CDN for best performance.

 Convert Layouts